AdaCore/gnatstudio/docs/users_guide/extending.rst

 variable.
 In each directory, only files with :file:`.xml` or :file:`.py` extensions are used.
-Other files are ignored, although for compatibility with future versions of GNAT Studio you should not have keep other files in these directories.
+Other files are ignored, although for compatibility with future versions of GNAT Studio you should not have to keep other files in these directories.

 * Automatically-loaded, global modules